 How do I buy subscriptions for asset-based vulnerability monitoring?

-Is the two-week free trial still available?
+Is the seven-days free trial still available?

 Yes.
 Go to https://app.nodeware.com/try/ to get started.